Gestamp’s Got Talent

 Students spend two years taking online classes in the Gestamp learning lab while receiving hands-on training.
 The students are paid, and after completing the program, are prepared for college or to begin their careers.
 The program was the first in Tennessee to earn the U.S. Department of Labor’s Registered Apprenticeship designation.

-Bo Drake, vice president, economic and workforce development at Chattanooga State Community College, says apprenticeships offer another tool to help connect students to in-demand jobs and better prepare them with the skills businesses need.
+Bo Drake, vice president, of economic and workforce development at Chattanooga State Community College, says apprenticeships offer another tool to help connect students to in-demand jobs and better prepare them with the skills businesses need.

 “We have an incredible career services department that works with students to ensure their resumes impress prospective employers.
 This same department works with businesses to post the latest and greatest local jobs,” he says.